-How do neural circuits in the brain’s cerebral cortex mediate sensation, memory, voluntary movement, and higher functions, and how does this break down in neurological disease?
+How do neural circuits in the brain’s cerebral cortex mediate sensation, memory, and higher functions, and how does this break down in neurological disease?
 My lab seeks to answer these questions by studying cortical function at the synaptic, circuit, and information processing levels.
 We study how cortical circuits process sensory information, adapt to experience, and store information during learning.
 We investigate the cellular and circuit mechanisms for brain plasticity, and the homeostatic mechanisms that maintain proper cortical function across age and experience.
 We study the micro-organization of sensory maps in the cortex to reveal principles of information processing and circuit design.
 We apply this understanding of normal brain function to develop new insights into neurological disorders, including autism.

 In the News